RishabhBansal2409/Bootstrap_Analysis_of_Handwashing_Data/README.md

 `Observation`: Handwashing **reduced the proportion of deaths by around 8 percentage points.**

-6.**Built Confidence interval to get sense of uncertainty** around how much handwashing reduces mortalities **using bootstrap method**.
+6.**Built Confidence interval to get sense of uncertainty** around how much handwashing reduces mortalities using bootstrap method.

 `Observation` : We can say **with 95% confidence that handwashing reduced the proportion of deaths by between 6.7 and 10 percentage** points.